saddamarbaa/LinkedIn-clone-app-react-typescript/README.md

 # Status

-Project is: _in progress_
-I'm working on it in my free time
+Project is now complete in React js  so my next step I would love to convert to React + TypeScript + Next.js

 # Inspiration